BioTheWolff/Jobwave/docs/Architecture.md

 This microservice is in charge of managing reviews and comments that can be left by both parties.
 It also manages the authorizations associated with the reviews, so the appropriate level of information is sent back depending on the client who requests it (i.e. employers depending on their subscription tier).

 The R&Rs are stored in a [PostgreSQL](https://www.postgresql.org/) instance.
-The microservice also uses [Deno](https://deno.com/), which is an easy, fast and cloud-ready programming language.
+This microservice also uses [Sprint Boot](https://spring.io/projects/spring-boot/), and is developed in [Kotlin](https://kotlinlang.org/).

 Please see the [appropriate section](#job-offers-and-applications) for reviews conditions and requirements.